fineshop/plus-ui/README.md

 # Not Maintained

-This repository is no longer maintained
+This repository is no longer maintained since we moved to private repository.